Unstablebeat/ITHS-Project-Toolbox/README.md

 # Project Toolbox
-This toolbox contains 3 different tools written in Python and is designed for penetration testing.
-All the tools can be used from `toolbox.py` or used individually.
+This toolbox contains 3 different tools written in Python and is designed for penetration testing and to find potential security risks.
+All the tools can be used from `toolbox.py`.
 - ***Port scanner***
 - ***Cryptotool***
 - ***SSH Automation***